 - Materials typically vary by region, but you’ll likely come across brick or painted wooden panels with window shutters

 Ranches became popular in the mid-20th century because, at the time, they were a cost-effective build.
 They were commonly found in both the Midwest and Southwest where farmland was vast, inviting a build with sprawling features.
-Today, ranches are an enticing build for the elderly or those with disabilities because of the accessibility.
+Today, ranches are an enticing build because of the accessibility.
 You’ll typically find the following features in a ranch style home:

 - One floor